dominicbarnes/got/README.md

 altogether may not be desirable.
 To accomplish this, simply rename the directory to have a ".skip" suffix.

+Alternatively, if skipping all but specific tests is desired, add a ".only" suffix to skip all other test cases.

 ## Assert: using and updating golden files